 Index: app/controllers/attachments_controller.rb =================================================================== --- app/controllers/attachments_controller.rb (リビジョン 18097) +++ app/controllers/attachments_controller.rb (作業コピー) @@ -239,7 +239,9 @@ def detect_content_type(attachment) content_type = attachment.content_type if content_type.blank? || content_type == "application/octet-stream" - content_type = Redmine::MimeType.of(attachment.filename) + content_type = + Redmine::MimeType.of(attachment.filename) || + "application/octet-stream" end content_type.to_s end

-#4 Updated by Go MAEDA almost 2 years ago
+#4 Updated by Go MAEDA over 2 years ago

 - Subject changed from Downloading attachment from Redmine with Safari, always adds .html to the file to Safari adds .html extension when downloading files of unknown type

 Committed the fix.
 Thank you for reporting this issue.